ldallacqua/navalia-code-challenge/README.md

 ## **Project Overview**
 The **Navalia Code Challenge** is a web application built with Next.js, Prisma, and TypeScript, providing a modern interface with various interactive components using Shadcn/ui on top of Radix UI.
 The application integrates with PostgreSQL for database management and employs both frontend and backend tools to ensure a robust, responsive user experience.

+## **Note on Sample Scenarios**

+**Important:** During implementation, some discrepancies were identified in the provided sample scenarios, where the initial expected totals did not align with the correct promotional calculations.
+Corrections for these scenarios are listed below to ensure accuracy:

+- **Scenario 2**: Common customer with 2 T-shirts and 2 jeans — Corrected expected total: USD **166.99**.
+- **Scenario 4**: VIP customer with 2 jeans and 2 dresses — Corrected expected total for "Get 3 for 2" promotion: USD **226.75**.

+For further details on these corrections, please refer to the [Correction of Calculation Errors in Sample Scenarios](#correction-of-calculation-errors-in-sample-scenarios) section.

+## **Live Demo**

+Try out the live version of the project here: [Navalia Code Challenge - Live Demo](https://navalia-code-challenge.vercel.app/dashboard)

 ## **Table of Contents**
 1. [Getting Started](#getting-started)
 2. [Running the Project](#running-the-project)